 Systematic Withdrawal Plan.
-A shareholder who owns Fund shares of a particular class valued at \$5,000 or more at the NAV may establish a systematic withdrawal plan ("Systematic Withdrawal Plan") to receive a monthly or quarterly check in a stated amount (not less than \$25).
+A shareholder who owns Fund shares of a particular class valued at \$5,000 or more at the NAV may establish a systematic withdrawal plan ("Systematic Withdrawal Plan") to receive on a periodic basis a check in a stated amount (not less than \$25).
 Each month or quarter, as specified, a Fund will automatically redeem sufficient shares from your account to meet the specified withdrawal amount.
 The shareholder may establish this service whether dividends and distributions are reinvested in shares of Fund or paid in cash.
 Call or write a Fund for an application form.